JangirSumit/Pro-JS-Tips/let-var-cont/README.md

 //10
 ```

-let and consts are block scoped.
-E.g.-
+Where as, let and consts are block scoped.
+E.g.-<br/>
 Example 1: if-else
 ```
 function func1() {